Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

-Blender's *Bold* and *Italic* buttons do not work the same way as other applications, as they also serve as placeholders for you to load up other fonts manually, which get applied when you define the corresponding style; see `Fonts`_.
+Blender's *Bold* and *Italic* buttons do not work the same way as other applications, as they also serve as placeholders for you to load up other fonts manually, which get applied when you define the corresponding style; see `Font`_.

 To apply the Bold/Italics/Underline attribute to a set of characters, you either turn on *Bold* / *Italics* / *Underline* prior to typing characters,